 - (b) Manufacturing Actual Costs.
-The Manufacturing Actual Costs incurred with respect to the Bo Ao Product in connection with Hainan Bo Ao shall be deemed "Amgen Costs" for purposes of the calculations set forth under Section 7.2 (Profit Sharing). - (c) Net Revenues.
-Net Revenues from the sale or transfer for value of the Bo Ao Product in Hainan Bo Ao shall be considered "Net Revenues" for purpose of Section 7.2 (Profit Sharing). - (d) Support Costs.
-Bo Ao Support Costs incurred with respect to Bo Ao Product in connection with Hainan Bo Ao shall be deemed "Amgen Costs" for purposes of the calculations set forth under Section 7.2 (Profit Sharing)." - 8.
-Amendment to Section 7.9 of the Agreement.
-Section 7.9 (Overruns) of the Agreement is hereby supplemented and amended by adding the following at the end of the existing Section 7.9:
+The Manufacturing Actual Costs incurred with respect to the Early Access Product in connection with Hainan Bo Ao or Tianjin, as applicable, shall be deemed "Amgen Costs" for purposes of the calculations set forth under Section 7.2 (Profit Sharing). - (c) Net Revenues.
+Net Revenues from the sale or transfer for value of the Early Access Product in Hainan Bo Ao or Tianjin, as applicable, shall be considered "Net Revenues" for purpose of Section 7.2 (Profit Sharing). - (d) Support Costs.
+Bo Ao Support Costs and Tianjin Support Costs incurred with respect to the applicable Early Access Product in connection with Hainan Bo Ao or Tianjin, as applicable, shall be deemed "Amgen Costs" for purposes of the calculations set forth under Section 7.2 (Profit Sharing)." - 9.
+New Section 7.2.9.
+The following is hereby inserted as a new Section 7.2.9 of the Agreement: